UMAprotocol/protocol/packages/api/src/apps/api/README.md

 Get all tvl (and other future statistics) for all known emps.

-### historicalSynthPricesByAddress(empAddress:string,start:number=0,end:number=Date.now()) => PriceSample[]
+### historicalSynthPricesByAddress(empAddress:string,start:number=0,end:number=Math.floor(Date.now() / 1000)) => PriceSample[]

-Get a range of historical prices synthetic prices by emp address between start and end in MS, sorted by timestamp ascending.
+Get a range of historical prices synthetic prices by emp address between start and end in unix seconds, sorted by timestamp ascending.
 This is useful for charting betwen two dates.
 Note non synth historical prices are specified by erc20 address.

 ### sliceHistoricalSynthPricesByAddress(address:string,start:number=0,length:number=1) => PriceSample[]

-Get a range of historical synthetic prices by emp address between start and count of price samples, sorted by timestamp ascending.
+Get a range of historical synthetic prices by emp address between start (in unix seconds) and count of price samples, sorted by timestamp ascending.
 This is useful for paginating data when you have X elements per page, and you know the last element seen.
 Note non synth historical prices are specified by erc20 address.

 ### tvl(addresses?: string[], currency: CurrencySymbol = "usd") => string

 Returns tvl of all supplied addresses in USD 18 decimals.
 If no addresses supplied, returns TVL of all known contracts.

+### getEmpStatsBetween(address: string, start = 0, end: number = Math.floor(Date.now() / 1000), currency: CurrencySymbol = "usd") => StatData[]

+Returns all stats between timestamps (in seconds) at the highest resolution for a particular emp address.